What Is Well Being?

-I offer up blog posts randomly to provide you with knowledge, skills, habits and behaviors that hopefully inspire you into action.
+I offer up blog posts randomly to provide you with knowledge, skills, habits and behaviours that hopefully inspire you into action.

-Developing skill means that you can adopt, manipulate and change habits.
-Adopting good habits and removing bad ones, means you can develop ideal behaviors.
+Developing skills means that you can adopt, manipulate and change habits.
+Adopting good habits and removing bad ones, means you can develop ideal behaviours.

 Here, we don’t kill Peter to pay Paul ever.

-I can assure you that they work, especially if you keep an open mind towards them.
+I can assure you that they work, especially if you keep an open mind toward them.

 ~ John Kenneth Galbraith

-All I ask is that you think critically of what I have to say, and try to apply what you think will help you.
+All I ask is that you think critically about what I have to say and try to apply what you think will help you.

 My education lies in Fitness and Health Promotion, but the process of actually coaching people over the years has taught me that fitness is only one piece of the puzzle.

-Though, in itself, physical change can influence other powerful changes in life, in order to truly help people I had to learn to approach physical change from a multi-faceted point of view too.
+Though, in itself, physical change can influence other powerful changes in life, to truly help people I had to learn to approach physical change from a multi-faceted point of view too.

 For that, there are seven different components or dimensions to consider if you want to develop skills and change your life:

-This is why I want to make you aware of well-being, so that you can also be aware that maybe you have adequate physical skills to fill your ideal body, and rather some other dimension may be limiting your physical progress instead.
+This is why I want to make you aware of your well-being so that you can also be aware that maybe you have adequate physical skills to fill your ideal body, and rather some other dimension may be limiting your physical progress instead.

 I wanted to share some of that stuff with everyone.